valr300/OSPaypalIpn/README.md

 # Step 6: Opening the port on your OpenSim installation
-change the OpenSim.ini to allow the port connection (replacing the YOURPORT by the port number you want your service to run on):
+change the OpenSim.ini to allow the port connection for the InWorldIpn url:

 OutboundDisallowForUserScriptsExcept = 127.0.0.1
 then restart your region